How we build Digital IDs with privacy and security at their core

 We make it safer for you to prove who you are

 A Digital ID is actually more private and secure than showing a physical identity document.
 Every time you show an ID you reveal so much personal information about yourself – your date of birth, full name, passport number, photo and so on.
-Our app allows you to share specific information, such as your age or that you’re ‘over 18’.
+Our apps allow you to share specific information, such as your age or that you’re ‘over 18’.
 It’s an easier, safer, and more private way to prove your age or identity.

 You’re also protected if you lose your phone or if it ends up in the wrong hands.
 Your Digital ID is protected by multi-factor authentication.
 It’s linked to your phone, protected by a PIN that only you should know, and linked to your personal biometrics for added security.
 Hopefully, you’ve also got a lock screen on your phone with a strong code or biometrics.